 In recent years we've also:

-- divided South Island eel stocks into shortfin and longfin stocks in 2016, to manage each species separately
+- divided South Island eel stocks into shortfin and longfin stocks to manage each species separately

 Who to contact